Dr Nick Danenberg

-Nick is a Senior Research Fellow in the Ehrenberg-Bass Institute for Marketing Science, working in the Australian Seafood CRC.
+Nick is the Manager, Special Projects and Senior Research Associate in the Ehrenberg-Bass Institute for Marketing Science.

-Nick's major areas of research interest are in advertising and media effectiveness, branding and loyalty; and more recently, with a focus on the marketing and promotion of Australian seafood
+Nick's major areas of research interest are in advertising and media effectiveness, branding and loyalty.

 Nick has extensive research experience using both qualitative and quantitative techniques, having worked with many of Australasia's leading corporations as well as many government agencies, businesses serving consumer markets as well as those serving business to business markets.

 Nick has presented his research at many industry and academic conferences in Australia and internationally.
 See below for a list of publications.

 Nick has an extensive career history in sales and marketing positions with some of Australia's best known companies in the services and the manufacturing sectors.

 Doctor of Philiosophy, University of South Australia, 2008